maiertech/coding-blog/content/notes/gatsby/graph.md

 | `@link`               | Connect to a different node.                  |
 | `@fileByRelativePath` | Connect to a file node.
 Same as `@link`.      |
 | `@proxy`              | Proxy field names from underlying node.       |

+## Node API

+### onCreateNode

+`onCreateNode` is intended to be used for plugins that wish to extend or transform nodes created by other plugins.
+Therefore, nodes created within `onCreateNode` should always have `parent.id` set.
+Nodes created by `onCreateNode` that do not have a parent assigned, will get erased from the Gatsby cache.

+You do not have access to `graphql` in `onCreateNode`.

+### sourceNodes

+Extension point to source nodes from whatever source.
+You do not have access to `graphql` to query the Gatsby graph, but you can of course source nodes from GraphQL APIs.